charlieh0tel/linux_stuff/net/unbound-bind-dhcpd-dyn-dns.md

 with the dynamic hosts getting all mixed up with the static hosts.)

-The main trick required is to run bind on 127.0.0.2 and configure unbound to go there for the forward and reverse domains.
+The main trick required is to run bind on 127.0.0.2 and configure unbound to go to bind at that addy for the forward and reverse local domains.

 (You could probably replace bind+dhcpd with dnsmasq, supposing you can stomach the dnsmasq config file.)